North Dakota Public Records Search

-It's possible to request a criminal background check for another person in North Dakota, but you have to supply the person's full name, address, date of birth, and social security number (or fingerprints) – or send in a form signed by the person that gives you access to the information.
+It's possible to request an ND criminal records for another person, but you have to supply the person's full name, address, date of birth, and social security number (or fingerprints) – or send in a form signed by the person that gives you access to the information.

 North Dakota Vital Records

 Those requesting certified copies of birth certificates from the North Dakota office of Vital Records must do so in writing by mail as they do not accept emailed or telephoned requests.
 Individuals requesting birth certificates must show proof that they are either the person named on the certificate or a parent or legal representative of that person.

 Certified copies of marriage or divorce certificates must be requested in the county that issued the marriage license.
 The state maintains a death index that is searchable by name in 10-year increments.